John Kouns: Early life

-Kouns was born in Alameda, California in 1929 and grew up in the Santa Clara Valley in a middle class family.
+Kouns was born in Alameda, California, in 1929 and grew up in the Santa Clara Valley in a middle class family.
 Despite an apolitical family background, he developed a strong sense of social justice.
 Deeply impacted by Richard Wright's Native Son, he joined the NAACP at age 15.
 Kouns graduated from San Jose State College with a degree in physical education, served in the U.S. Navy in the early 1950s during the Korean War, and later attended the New York Institute of Photography, where he was influenced by Life Magazine photojournalist W. Eugene Smith.

 Career

-Because of his commitment to the rights of workers, Kouns became a member of three unions before age 30: The International Longshore and Warehouse Union by virtue of his work at a cannery, the International Brotherhood of Teamsters because of his job at a printing factory, and the Wire Service Guild when he was employed by United Press International.
+Kouns became a member of three unions before age 30: The International Longshore and Warehouse Union by virtue of his work at a cannery, the International Brotherhood of Teamsters because of his job at a printing factory, and the Wire Service Guild when he was employed by United Press International.
 In the early 1960s, Kouns became a free-lance photographer, and in 1961 joined other early photographers of California farmworkers such as George Ballis and Ernest Lowe working in the fields of Tulare County.
 That same year Kouns met Jim Drake, an influential union organizer, and became involved in the California Migrant Ministry.
 He later spent two years documenting the Civil Rights Movement, including the 16th Street Baptist Church bombing in Montgomery, Alabama, one of the Selma to Montgomery marches, and the March on Washington for Jobs and Freedom.
 Beginning in the summer of 1965, and influenced by John Steinbeck's The Grapes of Wrath and by the photography of Dorothea Lange and Russell Lee, Kouns turned his camera toward the United Farm Workers Movement.
 He supported himself and raised money for the labor movement during this time by traveling throughout California and mounting photographic exhibitions at churches, libraries, schools, and union halls.